icosa-foundation/open-brush-docs/user-guide/exporting-videos/offline-rendering-hq-renders.md

 ### What files you get

 When you record a video with `SaveCameraPath` enabled, Open Brush writes extra files.
 On Windows, you’ll see a batch file next to the video in `Documents\Open Brush\Videos`.
+On macOS, the equivalent file has a `.HQ_Render.sh` suffix.

 Example: